Key Takeaways:

 5. Vena: Best for Excel-Native Finance Teams

-- Financial planning, budgeting, and forecasting
+- Combined planning, budgeting, forecasting, and close in one platform.

 6. Workiva: Best for Compliance Reporting and SEC Filing